aspose-cells/Aspose.Cells-Doc-md/swedish/androidjava/release-notes/release-notes-2016/aspose-cells-for-android-via-java-16-12-0-release-notes/_index.sv.md

 {{% alert color="primary" %}}

-Eftersom kodbasen för Aspose.Cells för Android matchar koden för relevant .NET- och Java-version, ingår de flesta ändringar, förbättringar och korrigeringar i Aspose.Cells för .NET v16.10.0, Aspose.Cells för .NET v16.11.0, 07161348.NET v16.12.0, Aspose.Cells för Java v16.10.0, Aspose.Cells för Java v16.11.0 och Aspose.Cells för Java v16.12.0 ingår också i denna Aspose.Cells för Android v16.12.0.
+Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v16.10.0, Aspose.Cells for .NET v16.11.0, Aspose.Cells for .NET v16.12.0, Aspose.Cells for Java v16.
+10.0, Aspose.Cells for Java v16.11.0 och Aspose.Cells for Java v16.12.0 ingår också i denna Aspose.Cells for Android v16.06.

 {{% /alert %}}